Last updated 16th September, 2025

 If you already have a tarmac driveway, then the professional driveway specialist will either repair the existing base or create a new base if it has significant damage.

-Before the tarmac driveway can be installed, a specialist will lay a weed control membrane to prevent unruly weed growth onto your driveway.
+Before the tarmac driveway can be installed, a specialist will lay a weed control membrane to prevent unruly weed growth on your driveway.

 Once the base is prepared, the first layer of tarmac will be heated and installed with a machine or by hand, which should then be compacted with a roller.